 The oven door front panels can be taken off so that the glass panels can be cleaned.
-Move the cooker forward to gain access to the sides (see the 'Moving the Cooker' section under 'Installation').
+Move the cooker forward to gain access to the sides.

-Open the oven door slightly and remove the front panel fixing screws from the door sides, two each side (Fig. 8.10).
+Open the oven door slightly and remove the front panel fixing screws from the door sides, two each side (Fig.8.11).
 Carefully lift off the outer door panel.
 The inside face of the glass panels can now be cleaned - take care not to disturb or wet the door insulation.

-Note: If the door is triple glazed then the inner two panels are fixed together and should not be separated.
+NOTE: The oven doors are triple glazed, the inner two panels are fixed together and should not be separated.

 After cleaning, carefully refit the outer door panel and replace the side fixing screws.